workevolve/pwa-vue-express-http1/README.md

-# pwa-vue-express-http1-boilerplate
+# PWA Vuejs with Express and HTTP/1x

-> Progressive Web App with Vuejs running on express server with http version 1.x.
+> Progressive Web App with Vuejs running on express server with http/1.x

-> AWS Cognito authentication on a hosted amazon site and other social login (Facebook, Google, Github)
+> AWS Cognito User Pools authentication on a hosted amazon site and federated identities (Facebook, Google, Github) authentication

 > A full-featured Webpack setup with hot-reload, lint-on-save, unit testing & css extraction.